Shravasti - Eight Important Pilgrimage Site

 Shravasti

-Shravasti is an ancient kingdom located in the Gangetic Plains of Ancient India and is sacred to the Buddhists all around the globe.
-Shravasti is also known as the place of Twin Miracle since Lord Buddha showed his supernatural abilities in performing miracles.
+Shravasti is an ancient kingdom located in the Gangetic Plains of Ancient India and is sacred to Buddhists all around the globe.
+Shravasti is also known as the place of the Twin Miracle since Lord Buddha showed his supernatural abilities in performing miracles.
 Shravasti was believed to be one of the six largest cities in ancient India during the lifetime of Gautama Buddha.
-Shravasti is closely associated with the life of Gautama Buddha because it is the place where Lord Buddha stunned the non-believers with a million fold manifestation of himself, seated on the thousand-petaled lotus and emanated fire and water from his body and thus Shravasti became popular as it experienced the Twin Miracle.
+Shravasti is closely associated with the life of Gautama Buddha because it is the place where Lord Buddha stunned the non-believers with a millionfold manifestation of himself, seated on the thousand-petaled lotus and emanated fire and water from his body and thus Shravasti became a popular as it experienced the Twin Miracle.
 It is also believed that Gautama Buddha spends 24 Chaturmases in Shravasti.
-It is also an important center for the believers of Jain religion since Sobhanath temple is believed to be the birthplace of Tirthankara Sambhavanath of Jainism.
+It is also an important center for the believers of the Jain religion since Sobhanath temple is believed to be the birthplace of Tirthankara Sambhavanath of Jainism.

 History

 Gautama Buddha had spent most of his monastic life in Shravasti.
-Gautama Buddha first visited Shravasti on the invitation of Anathapindika.
-The main monasteries of Shravasti are Jetavana and thePubbarama.
-King Pasenadi commissioned the construction of another famous monastery of Shravasti, the monastery of Rajakarama which is an exact opposite of the Jetavana.
-It is said that out of four Nikayas of Buddhism, around 871 suttas were preached in Shravasti.
-Around 844 suttas were preached in the monastery of Jetavana, 23 suttas were preached in the monastery of Pubbarama and remaining 4 suttas were preached in the suburbs of Shravasti.
-Thus, Shravasti became the place where the largest amounts of suttas, instruction were taught by Lord Buddha.
+Gautama Buddha first visited Shravasti at Anathapindika's invitation.
+The main monasteries of Shravasti are Jetavana and the Pubarama.
+King Pasenadi commissioned the construction of another famous monastery of Shravasti, the monastery of Rajakarama, which is the exact opposite of the Jetavana.
+It is said that of four Nikayas of Buddhism, around 871 suttas were preached in Shravasti.
+Around 844 suttas were preached in the monastery of Jetavana, 23 in the monastery of Pubbarama, and the remaining four in the suburbs of Shravasti.
+Thus, Shravasti became where Lord Buddha taught the most significant amounts of suttas and instruction.

 Popular attraction of Shravasti